spisakt/BWAS_comment/docs/index.md

 ## 1. Check out our commentary

-"Multivariate BWAS can be replicable with moderate sample sizes in some cases" by Tamas Spisak, Ulrike Bingel & Tor Wager, Nature
+"Multivariate BWAS can be replicable with moderate sample sizes in some cases" by Tamas Spisak, Ulrike Bingel & Tor Wager, accpeted in Nature (link comes soon)

 -----------------